-Over four days, you will experience a variety of learning real backcountry skills such as backcountry cooking, map and compass use, leave no trace, group initiatives, and sleeping in tents or handmade shelters.
-We’ll learn about the natural environment, exploring the mountain, forest, and water ecosystems. and make lifelong friends.
+Over five days, you will learn a variety of real backcountry skills such as backcountry cooking, map and compass use, Leave No Trace, group initiatives, and sleeping in tents or handmade shelters.
+We’ll learn about the natural environment, including the mountain, forest, and water ecosystems, and make lifelong friends.

 In addition to learning about plants and animals and how to survive alongside them in the wilderness, you'll experience fun low-ropes activities and other on-the-ground challenges.
 Practice your Leave No Trace camping skills and become an ambassador to help protect natural areas for the next generation (that’s you!).

 This course is great for learning skills for future wilderness adventure, like a big family trek or a longer Outward Bound expedition.
 Plus, you’ll have great stories to share when you go back to school in the fall.

 For some younger students, Outward Bound is the first time away from home, which may bring up feelings of homesickness.
 Thus, each student group is comprised of a maximum of 12 students and is accompanied by an experienced staff team to ensure the care, supervision, and guidance for each student.
 We design our courses to set students up for success no matter how much experience they have with wilderness travel and independence.

 |CCK2-012||7.20.20 - 7.24.20||5||10 - 11||$1,495||APPLY NOW|

 |CCK2-014||8.3.20 - 8.7.20||5||10 - 11||$1,495||APPLY NOW|

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!